usabilla/button-generator/README.md

 button.generate()
 ```
 ## Output
-The generate method will produce a png file in the `output` folder.
+The generate method will generate a virtual dom tree buffer.